api3dao/old-api3-docs/airnode/2-7-config-json.md

 2. `minConfirmations` - the number of confirmations required for a request or event to be considered valid.
 Default to `6`

+`contracts` - An object that keeps the addresses of the contracts deployed on the respective chain.
+It has to include the following contract addresses:

+1. `Airnode`

+2. `Convenience`

+An example object from the `chains` list:

 ```json
 {
   "providerAdminForRecordCreation": "0x5e00...F410",